BenSpectorOS/BenSpectorOS.github.io/projects/runtime/README.md

 Feel free to customize how your enemy looks.
 Try making it bigger or drawing some other shapes.

-# Step 15 - Game Item Properties
+# TODO 12 - Game Item Properties

 The variable `enemy` is an object created by `createGameItem()` which has a number of properties you can set in order to customize how the item behaves in the game.
 In this step, we are going to play around with those properties.
 You will write this code in `js/level01.js` anywhere after you have declared and initialized the `enemy` variable.